StrongKey/fido2/docs/Clustering_Guide_Linux.md

 ## How To Setup the Cluster

-1. Using the installation steps [here](../docs/Installation_Guide_Linux.md), install and configure the two FIDO2 Server VMs, **as if they were individual FIDO2 Servers**.
+1. Using the installation steps [here](../docs/Installation_Guide_Linux.md), install and configure the two FIDO2 Server VMs, **as if they were individual FIDO2 Servers, but do NOT install any web-application to test out the FIDO2 Server at this point**; we will do this later in this document.
 2. For each server **determine the FQDN and assign it a unique Server ID**.
 A _Server id (SID)_ is a numeric value that uniquely identifies a node within the cluster.
 Conventionally, StrongKey cluster SIDs begin with the numeral #1 and continue monotonically (increment by one) for each node in the cluster.
 In the current setup, the following values are used:

 	|  SID  |  FQDN  |